intelie/gitbook-drilling/collector/protocols/modbus.md

 modbus-tcp:tcp://192.168.1.112:2000?unit_id=2&tcp.keep-alive=false
 ```

-### ModBus protocol types
+### Modbus protocol types

-Supported ModBus protocol types in LiveRig Collector are:
+Supported Modbus protocol types in LiveRig Collector are:

 1 - **RTU (Remote Terminal Unit)**: is the most common used

-2 - **ModBus ASCII**: Same as RTU but using ASCII characters to transport data using more space size
+2 - **Modbus ASCII**: Same as RTU but using ASCII characters to transport data using more space size

-3 - **ModBus over TCP/IP**: Uses TCP/IP to communicate through Ethernet
+3 - **Modbus over TCP/IP**: Uses TCP/IP to communicate through Ethernet

 Some examples are demonstrated below: